Rewards and benefits

 - hot desks

 All Queensland Government employees have the right to request flexible work arrangements under the Industrial Relations Act 2016.

-- Health and wellness programs and initiatives are intended to support employee wellbeing.
-They may be agency-specific, but commonly include items such as:
+- Health and wellness programs and initiatives support employee wellbeing.
+Agency-specific programs commonly include:

 - corporate health insurance membership

 - financial health advice